amalbabu0/Clickjack/README.md

 ## Example

-When prompted, if you enter https://example.com and choose to save the file, the script will create an HTML file named ``` example.html (or any name you specify) and open it in Firefox.
+When prompted, if you enter URL and choose to save the file, the script will create an HTML file named example.html (or any name you specify) and open it in Firefox.

 ## Cleanup